MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 After you enable the project cost budget feature, the page is refreshed, and a **Budget match priorities** tab is added.

-## Create a budget from an estimate
+## Create a budget from estimates

-Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
-This is reflected in the estimates of the project, which can be referred to under **Estimates** tab, in the project's page.
+You plan projects by defining tasks, assigning resources, and estimating material and expense costs.
+This setup is reflected in the estimates for the project, which can be viewed on the **Estimates** tab of the project page.

-By following these steps, well-planned estimates can be used as the foundation for creating a project cost budget.
-This can be accomplished by creating the budget from estimates.
+When these steps are followed, well-planned estimates can be used as the foundation for creating a project cost budget.

-> [!Note]
+> [!NOTE]
-> Creating a budget from estimate will be executed on a best effort basis, which means that all estimates that pass budget-related validations will be created as budget lines.
+> The action of creating a budget from estimates will be run on a best-effort basis.
+In other words, all estimates that pass budget-related validations will be created as budget lines.
 >
-> **Timeline** section in the project **Summary** page will provide a summary of the creating budget from estimates action.
+> The **Timeline** section of the **Project summary** tab will provide a summary of the action of creating a budget from estimates.

-To create a budget from an estimate, follow these steps.
+To create a budget from estimates, follow these steps.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.
 1. Select the project to create a budget for.
 1. On the project page, on the Action Pane, select **Create Budget**, and then follow these steps:

     1. Select **From estimates**.
-   1. Select the source for the time transaction class budget lines and specify the contingency percentage for all budget lines.
+    1. In the **Time source** field, select the source for the budget lines for the **Time** transaction class:

-      - If you want to create time budget lines based on the resources assigned to the tasks, from the **Time source** drop-down, select **Resource Assignments**.
-You can see these estimates under **Resource Assignments** tab on the project page.
+        - To create **Time** budget lines based on the resources that are assigned to the tasks, select **Resource Assignments**.
+You can view these estimates on the **Resource Assignments** tab of the project page.
-      - If you want to create time budget lines based on the resources made part of project team members, from the **Time source** drop-down, select **Project team members**.
-You can see these under **Team** tab on the project page.
+        - To create **Time** budget lines based on the resources that are made part of project team members, select **Project team members**.
+You can view these estimates on the **Team** tab of the project page.

-   1. In the **Contingency** section of the dialog box, indicate the percentage by which you would like to increase the **Time**, **Material**, and **Expense** budget lines as contingency.
+    1. In the **Contingency** section, specify the percentage by which to increase the **Time**, **Material**, and **Expense** budget lines as contingency.
 The contingency amount for each budget line is calculated as a percentage of the budgeted amount and added to the budgeted amount for that line.
-   1. After selecting the **Import** button, you'll see an information strip on the project page that indicates the budget creation from estimates is in progress.
-Budget creation takes some time depending on the number of estimates involved, wait until the **Notification** indicates that the budget creation from estimates is complete.
+    1. Select **Import**.
+A message bar on the project page indicates that the process of creating a budget from estimates is in progress.
+The time that's required depends on the number of estimates that are involved.
+Wait until you're notified that the process is completed.

-After the budget creation from estimates process is complete, a new **Budget** tab is added to the project page.
-A budget version will be created in **Draft** status, and you can view the budget lines, which are successfully created from estimates in the grid.
-To view the summary of the budget creation from estimates process, check the **Timeline** section on the project summary tab.
+After the process of creating a budget from estimates is completed, a new **Budget** tab is added to the project page.
+A budget version is created in **Draft** status, and the grid shows the budget lines that were successfully created from estimates.
+For a summary of the process of creating a budget from estimates, review the **Timeline** section of the **Project summary** tab.

-> [!Note]
+> [!NOTE]
-> If an estimate can't be converted into a budget line, the reason for the failure is logged in the error log, which is accessed from the **Timeline** section of the project summary tab.
-By addressing these errors, you can resolve the issues and re-import the estimates.
+> If an estimate can't be converted to a budget line, the reason for the failure is logged in the error log.
+You can access the error log from the **Timeline** section of the **Project summary** tab.
+By addressing the errors that are logged, you can fix the issues.
+You can then re-import the estimates.
+For more information, see the [Re-import estimates to create a budget](#re-import-estimates-to-create-a-budget) section.

-After creation of budget from estimates, you can make any necessary edits in the grid and can also add any new budget lines, just as you would when creating a budget manually.
+After a budget is created from estimates, you can make any required edits in the grid and also add any new budget lines, just as when you manually create a budget.

-For information about how to create more cost budget lines, see [Project budget lines – Time](project-cost-time-budget-line.md), [Material](project-cost-material-budget-line.md), [Expense](project-cost-expense-budget-line.md)
+For information about how to create more cost budget lines, see [Project time budget lines](project-cost-time-budget-line.md), [Project material budget lines](project-cost-material-budget-line.md), and [Project expense budget lines](project-cost-expense-budget-line.md).

-## Re-importing estimates to create budget
+## Re-import estimates to create a budget

-If there are errors during creation of budget from estimates, you can make the necessary changes to the estimates to address the errors, and then attempt to re-create the budget from estimates.
+If errors occur during the process of creating a budget from estimates, you can make the required changes to the estimates to address the errors.
+You can then try to re-create the budget from estimates.

-> [!Important]
+> [!IMPORTANT]
-> Re-importing estimates to create a budget will result in the deletion and recreation of the budget, and any changes made to the budget will be overwritten.
+> If you re-import estimates to create a budget, the budget will be deleted and re-created.
+Any changes that were made to the budget will be overwritten.

-> [!Note]
+> [!NOTE]
-> Re-importing estimates is enabled only if the budget is in **Draft** status.
+> You can re-import estimates only if the budget is in **Draft** status.

 To re-import estimates to create a budget, follow these steps.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.
-1. Select the project to re-import estimates to create budget.
+1. Select the project to re-import estimates for to create a budget.
 1. On the project page, select **Budget**, and then select **Reimport estimates**.
-1. A confirmation dialog opens to confirm if you want to reimport estimates, as it would delete all budget lines and recreate budget from estimates.
+1. A message box notifies you that a re-import of estimates will delete all budget lines and re-create the budget from estimates.
+Select **OK** to confirm that you want to re-import estimates.
-1. Click **OK** to reimport.
-This opens the **Import from estimates** dialog and you can follow the steps mentioned in the section [Create a budget from an estimate](create-project-budget-from-estimates.md#create-a-budget-from-an-estimate)
+1. In the **Import from estimates** dialog box, follow the steps in the [Create a budget from an estimate](create-project-budget-from-estimates.md#create-a-budget-from-an-estimate) section.

 ## Delete a project cost budget

-> [!Note]
+> [!NOTE]
 > A project cost budget can be deleted only if the budget is in either **Draft** or **Rejected** status.
 It can't be deleted if it's in **Review**, **Approved**, or **Revised** status.

 To delete a project cost budget, follow these steps.